Healthy ageing through play

 Meaningful play

 Given this background, Leyden Academy has developed a training course on ageing well in good health, together with the Reading and Writing Foundation and various European partners.
 The training is based on the principle of meaningful play, in which learning skills through playing is central.
-Instead of being passive learners, the elderly people participate in the activity and partly create the learning material themselves.
+Instead of being passive learners, the older people participate in the activity and partly create the learning material themselves.
 Exchanging experiences and knowledge, discovering together, peer learning, pleasure and fun are paramount.

 “I like the games and cards.
 They are easy to understand, especially for introverts.
 For someone who does not easily interact with people, this is a very accessible and relaxed way of exchanging information.
 This makes it easier to interact with people and share your story” – woman (53)